-School Strategies for Goal One - Literacy:
+School strategies for Goal One - Literacy:

-- 1. Small group, guided reading for grade 1 6; - 2.
-Differentiated literacy instruction for grades 1-9; - 3.
-Structured, systematic, explicit daily phonics instruction grades 1-6; - 4.
-Structured, systematic, explicit writing instruction for grades 1-9;
+- 1. Small group, guided reading for grades 1 6; - 2.
+Differentiated literacy instruction for grades 1 9; - 3.
+Structured, systematic, explicit daily phonics instruction for grades 1 6;

-5. Targeted, small-group interventions to address difficulties in phonemic awareness, reading comprehension and phonics;
+4. Targeted small-group interventions to address difficulties in phonemic awareness, reading comprehension, phonics and fluency;

-6. Parental support and communication to support literacy learning at home;
+5. Parental support and communication to support literacy learning at home;

-7. Using technology to support and enhance literacy instruction and provide appropriate accommodations or differentiation;
+6. Universal instruction for how-to use technology to enhance and support literacy instruction including making appropriate accommodations or differentiation accessible to all students;

-8. Emphasis on discussion, questioning and listening skills in small group and universal settings.
+7. Emphasis on discussion, questioning and listening skills in small group and universal settings;